 What it is

 Long-term care is a range of services and support for your personal care needs.
 Most long-term care isn't medical care.
 Instead, most long-term care helps with basic personal tasks of everyday life, sometimes called "activities of daily living."
 This includes things like dressing, bathing and using the bathroom.
-Long-term care may also include home-delivered meals, adult day health care, and other services.
+Long-term care may also include home-delivered meals, adult day health care, home and community-based services and others.
 You may be eligible for this care through Medicaid, or you can choose to buy private long-term care insurance.

 Things to know